 Shoreham-by-Sea Cycling Club

 The club’s activities started to centre around Shoreham with rides setting out from The Red Lion Public House as far back as the early 1990s.
 Roy Page had been working at the Adur Outdoor Activity Centre [AOAC] when he and Sally helped set up the club’s youth development section, VC Jubilee, in 1998.
 Youth events have tended to be organised around the AOAC and youth members graduate to senior BECC membership.
 AOAC kindly allowed us a club room too.
-Additionally, The Red Lion, Shoreham-by-Sea is an excellent place to begin club rides as we can, uniquely for the Brighton area, be immediately riding down a delightful country lane, the Coombes Road.
+Shoreham Airport has now taken over from the Red Lion and is an excellent place to begin club rides as we can, uniquely for the Brighton area, be immediately riding down a delightful country lane, the Coombes Road.
 So since VC Jubilee’s inception, Brighton Excelsior has very much become Shoreham’s Cycling Club although members still come from far and wide.
 [NB.
 The AOAC went bust in 2015 years ago but BECC activities still centre on Shoreham].

 Between the junior and senior membership, numbers are back to the same levels as those early years.
 Senior membership (Autumn 2017) is over 100 and the number and variety of cycling activities is ever growing.
 BECC is dedicated to competitive and leisure riding.
 We have built up a group of young road racers as well as a formidable group of cyclocross racers and time triallers.
 In 2018 there will be a push to build up our track racing presence.